Our Father God,

 As with our brethren here we meet,

 Thy grace alone can feed us,

 Read Psalm 122

-(This very old hymn is a prayer of preparation for worship, for the worship service.
+(Our Father God, Thy Name We Praise is a very old hymn.
+It is a prayer of preparation for worship, for the worship service.
 What if we approached each Sunday morning affirming, “We seek fresh guidance from your word.”?
 Or “Touch the lips that speak … that we may grow,” that we may “walk with lightened eyes, in grace and goodness growing.”?
 What would happen if we approached wisdom with intention rather than as a spectator?
 Sunday is coming if you want to find out.)